Tristan: Legend

-In the story of Tristan and Iseult, Tristan is the nephew of King Mark of Cornwall, sent to bring Iseult from Ireland to wed the king.
+In the legend of Tristan and Iseult (often known as Tristan and Isolde), Tristan is the nephew of King Mark of Cornwall, sent to bring Iseult from Ireland to wed the king.
 He and Iseult accidentally consume a love potion while en route and fall helplessly in love with each other.
 The pair then undergoes numerous trials that test their secret affair, before the tragic end.

 Tristan made his first recorded appearance in the 12th century in British mythology circulating in the north of France and the Kingdom of Brittany.
 This region had close ancestral and cultural links with Wales, Cornwall and Devon by way of the ancient British kingdom of Dumnonia, as made clear in the story itself.
 The name Tristan originates from related Cornish and Breton languages, both of which are P-Celtic like Welsh.
 Although the oldest stories concerning Tristan are lost, some of the derivatives still exist.

 Most early versions fall into one of two branches.
-The "common", more primitive branch involves the French and German poetry of Béroul and Eilhart von Oberge.
+The "common", more primitive or "vulgar" branch involves the French and German poetry of Béroul and Eilhart von Oberge.
 The more substantial "courtly" branch is represented in the retelling by Thomas of Britain's Tristan and his German successor Gottfried von Strassburg, and the following works such as the Folie Tristan d'Oxford and the poems by Heinrich von Freiberg and Ulrich von Türheim.
 Thomas draws on the Roman de Brut for historical details, and follows its example in matters of style.
 Gottfried draws more on the learned tradition of medieval humanism than on the chivalric ethos shared by his literary contemporaries.